 - William A. Redick (1859-1936)—Omaha district judge who tried several rioters.

 Locations Involved in the Lynching of Will Brown

 - 3228 South 2nd Street—This was the Loebeck family home, where Agnes lived at the time.

 - 1923 South 13th Avenue—This was where Milton Hoffman lived at the time.

 - Bancroft Street and Scenic Avenue—The location of where Agnes Loebeck was allegedly assaulted.

-- Budweiser Saloon, 1409 Douglas Street—The location of Tom Dennison’s offices and likely where he orchestrated the day’s events from.
+- 317 South 15th Street—The location of Tom Dennison’s exclusive office where he likely orchestrated the day’s events.

 - Bancroft School, 2724 Riverview Blvd—The location where the first major mob of 300 people gathered to march to the Courthouse.

 - Douglas County Courthouse, 1701 Farnam Street—Will Brown was held in a top-floor jail.
 This was the major site of rioting, and was nearly destroyed by the rioters.
 Mayor Ed Smith spoke to the crowd from the front steps and was nearly lynched from this place, too.

 - Intersection of 16th and Farnam Streets—A 12-year-old named Verne Joseph directs traffic at this major intersection for several hours during the riot.